uintdev/Msg/README.md

 - Work on cryptography for account userdata and messages
 - Further implement email activation
 - Clean up code and more comments
 - Correct splash screen and loading indicator alignment
+- Sort out accessibility

 ## Known issues